Department of Communication Sciences and Disorders

 Spring Semester: 18 hours (+ any missing courses)

-Other undergraduate courses required to meet ASHA certification standards: chemistry or physics, biological science, statistics, and sign language should be taken prior to entry into the graduate program.
+Other undergraduate courses required to meet ASHA certification standards: chemistry or physics, biological science, social sciences statistics, and diversity should be taken prior to entry into the graduate program.

 Faculty